-Community Education Revenue Increased by \$36,720:
+Community Education Revenue Increased by \$18,265:

 Community Education revenue is established on a fee for service basis for the types of programs offered.
-This revenue increased in this last year due to more classes being offered as the community recovers from COVID-19.

-■ All Other Local Revenue Decreased by (\$1,709,390):
+• All Other Local Revenue Increased by \$2,724,971:

-- (\$1,709, 390) Revenue Decreased in All Other Local Revenues The District's miscellaneous revenues decreased from the previous year as noted below: - (\$948,251) Decrease Enrollment (Debt Forgiveness) The Unrestricted General Fund balance decreased due to the District's debt forgiveness plan. - In an effort to remove financial debt as a barrier to higher education, the District cleared nearly \$950,000 in student debt through the Coronavirus Aid, Relief and Economic Security (CARES) Act. - As a result, the debt forgiveness initiative targeted unpaid student fees for the Spring 2020, Summer 2020, Fall 2020, Winter 2021 and Spring 2021 terms and restored registration eligibility for 3,215 COC students. - The college's debt forgiveness plan was funded through the \$3.6 million CARES Act award received in May 2020 to assist students with needs related to the COVID-19 pandemic. - (\$861,591) Decrease in FMV Unrealized Losses The Unrestricted General Fund cash balance decreased due to the fair market value adjustment on cash held at LACOE in investment pools.
-Beginning in 2020-2021, new accounting standard GASB 31 requires annual year end entries to adjust the cash value with a reversal on July 1st of the following year. - (\$213,383) Decrease in Interest Earned Interest earned on the Unrestricted General Fund cash balance decreased mainly due to less interest received as the District repaid the \$17.0 million Tax and Revenue Anticipation Notes (TRANS) that was issued February 2021 to supplement deferrals of State Apportionment due to the COVID-19 Pandemic.
-The notes bear an interest rate of 2.0% and were scheduled to mature on December 30, 2021. - \$28,043 Increase in COC Foundation Support Support from the COC Foundation increased from the previous year as more faculty and staff drew funds from Foundation resources. - \$285,792 Increase in Miscellaneous Revenues Locally derived revenues increased in unclaimed student refunds, student records/fees, culinary arts meal service, PAC Box Office, reimbursement from Associated Student Government for staff expenses, and Civic Center revenue.
+o \$2,724,971 Revenue Increased in All Other Local Revenues

-Other Financing Sources Increased by \$3,869,042:
+The District's miscellaneous revenues increased from the previous year as noted below:

-- o \$3,869,042 Revenue Increased in Other Financing Sources - Other Financing Sources represent transfers from other District funds into the Unrestricted General Fund.
-This revenue source increased in 2021-2022 mainly due to the transfer in of \$4.2 million in HEERF III funds to offset lost revenue and indirect support.
-This is offset by the District processing \$333,000 less transfers from other categories of restricted funds.
+- \$948,251 Increase in Enrollment (Debt Forgiveness) In 2021-2022, the District had cleared nearly \$950,000 in student debt through the Coronavirus Aid, Relief and Economic Security (CARES) Act.
+This was a one-time initiative to remove financial debt as a barrier to higher education and did not occur in fiscal year 2022-2023, therefore local revenue reflected an increase as compared to 2021-2022. - \$617,439 Increase in FMV Unrealized Losses The Unrestricted General Fund cash balance increased due to the fair market value adjustment on cash held at LACOE in investment pools.
+Beginning in 2020-2021, new accounting standard GASB 31 requires annual year end entries to adjust the cash value with a reversal on July 1st of the following year. - \$873,587 Increase in Interest Earned Interest earned on the Unrestricted General Fund cash balance increased as the County Treasury paid a higher yield. - \$45,144 Increase in COC Foundation Support Support from the COC Foundation increased from the previous year as more faculty and staff drew funds from Foundation resources. - \$240,550 Increase in Miscellaneous Revenues Locally derived revenues increased in unclaimed student refunds, student records/fees, culinary arts meal service, parking, PAC Box Office, reimbursement from Associated Student Government for staff expenses, and Civic Center revenue. - Other Financing Sources Decreased by (\$5,018,253): - o (\$5.018.253) Revenue Decreased in Other Financing Sources - Other Financing Sources represent transfers from other District funds into the Unrestricted General Fund.
+This revenue source decreased in 2022-2023 mainly due to the transfer in of \$4.2 million in HEERF III funds in 2021-2022 to offset lost revenue and indirect support that was not done in 2022-2023.
+Transfers from other categories of restricted funds total \$0.8 million.